Bob Hastings: Career

-After Hastings returned from military service, he played the role of Archie Andrews in a series based on the Archie comic book series on NBC Radio from 1945 to 1953.
-Hastings also voiced many characters on the radio show X Minus One, sometimes providing the voice for multiple characters in a single episode.
+After Hastings returned from military service as a navigator on B-29 Stratofortresses, he played the role of Archie Andrews in a series based on the Archie comic book series on NBC Radio from 1945 to 1953.

 Hastings moved to television in 1949, performing in early science-fiction series, including Atom Squad.
 In 1954, he was the featured pitch-man (acting as an amateur magician) for Bakers Instant Cocoa Mix television commercials.
 His first recurring role was as a lieutenant on Phil Silvers' Sergeant Bilko series in the late 1950s.
-At that time he also guest-starred on Walter Brennan's ABC sitcom The Real McCoys, in an episode titled “How to Paint a House”.
-He also appeared in Captain Video playing the brother of "The Video Ranger", who was, in turn, played by Hastings' real-life brother, Don.
+At that time he also guest-starred in The Real McCoys episode "How to Paint a House".
+He also appeared in Captain Video playing the brother of "The Video Ranger", who was, in turn, played by Hastings' brother Don.
 Hastings portrayed Edward Foyle in the NBC drama Kitty Foyle (1958).